TheStaticTurtle/website_blog/content/posts/20250319_UltranetAdventuresPart1/index.md

   - Up to 24bit Audio Data Format
   - Master Clock Outputs

-From all of this it seems that it's a bog-standard AES3/SPDIF receiver.
-Which means that once again Behringer didn't go too far into customizing the protocol.
+From all of this, it seems that it's a bog-standard AES3/SPDIF receiver.
+Which means that once again, Behringer didn't go too far into customizing the protocol 🔧.

-So how do you fit 16 channels into the 192kHz the chip supports?
-Well you don't, as I mentioned before there are two chips. <br>
+So how do you fit 16 channels 🗜 into the 192kHz the chip supports?
+Well, you don't, as I mentioned before, there are two chips. <br>
-But wait this still leaves 8 channels, so how do you do this?
-Well 48Khz is for two channels, math tells us that `2 * 4 = 8` and that `48 * 4 = 192` that means it can theoratically fit.
+But wait, this still leaves 8 channels, so how do you do this?
+Well, 48Khz is for two channels, math tells us that `2 * 4 = 8` and that `48 * 4 = 192` that means it can fit, with some tinkering 🤔.

-Okay enought guessing: it would seem that ultranet basically is AES3 running at 192Khz with the 8 channels multiplexed together.
+Okay, enought guessing: it would seem that Ultranet basically is AES3 running at 192Khz with the 8 channels multiplexed together.

 ![Ultranet frame structure](diagrams/ultranet-block-structure.drawio.png)

-You'll see later why I think that something fishy is going on and that there is more to channel ordering than this but it's the basic idea!
+You'll see later why I think that something fishy 🐟 is going on and that there is more to channel ordering than this, but it's the basic idea!

 That leaves the content of those bits, are they different?
-Well yes!, somewhat!:
+Well, yes, somewhat!
-  - Because the use standard ICs the preambles need to be the same
+  - Because they use standard ICs the preambles need to be the same
   - As well as the audio data.
   - The validity bit seems to be inverted, which is a good call when you think about it.
   - The user bits seem to be unused
-  - The channel bits are used but not idea for what yet changing them seemed to have no audible effect.
+  - The channel bits are used but not idea for what, yet changing them seemed to have no audible effect.
-  - And again, because they use standard ICs, the parity bit simply cannot change (which I discovered the hard way)
+  - And again, since they use standard ICs, the parity bit simply cannot change (which I discovered the hard way)

-And that's it really.
-Behringer created a very elegant solution stretching existing specification/protocols to meet their needs and didn't completly reinvent the wheel!
+And that's it, really.
+Behringer created a very elegant solution 😎 stretching existing specification/protocols to meet their needs and didn't completely reinvent the wheel!

 ## Building a dev-board